 This is the part of the report that I like least: “LDES technologies would benefit from government support to get to market as quickly as the energy transition requires.
 Short-term financing for these energy storage technologies is a long-term investment that will pay off in the form of low-cost power and environmental benefits. "

-Why do I like less this part that "knocks on public money"?
+Why do I like this part that “takes on public money” less?
 I'll tell you right away.
-Among the 25 founding members of the LDES Council (which is responsible for providing help and advice to governments and bodies for decarbonization) there are 16 technology companies, but also giants such as British Petroleum and Siemens Energy.
-I appreciate the estimates and share the intentions, but this must be a way to ensure a "comfortable transition" to the planet, not to companies that used hydrocarbons and have delayed their abandonment as much as possible.
+Among the 25 founding members of the LDES Council (which provides help and advice to governments and bodies for decarbonisation) there are 16 technology companies, but also giants such as British Petroleum and Siemens Energy.
+I appreciate the estimates and I share the intentions, but this must be a way to guarantee a "comfortable transition" for the planet, not for companies that used hydrocarbons and delayed their abandonment as much as possible.